genuary-art/site/2025/faq.md

 ## Is GENUARY a competition?

 Genuary is not a competition.
-It's about the challenge you set for yourself, and we put it together to provide people with prompts to find fruitful creative challenges that other people are also participating in, at the same time.
+It's about the challenge you set for yourself, and providing people with prompts to find fruitful challenges that other people are also participating in.

 ## Nice logo you got there, can I steal teh code?